froi/github-project-migrator/README.md

 ### Installation

-Before installing you need to have [Node.js instalado][NODEJS] along with NPM installed.
+Before installing you need to have [Node.js][NODEJS] along with NPM installed.

 To install this tool please run `npm install -g gh-project-migrator`.
 This will install the CLI globally on you machine.